google/WebFundamentals/src/content/en/updates/2020/03/devtools.md

 Less extreme versions of these color vision deficiencies exist, and in fact they are more common.
 For example, _protanomaly_ is a reduced sensitivity to red light (as opposed to _protanopia_, which is the complete inability to perceive red light).
-However, these “-anomaly” vision deficiencies are not as clearly-defined: every person with such a vision deficiency is different and might see things differently (being able to perceive more/less of the relevant colors).
+However, these “-anomaly” vision deficiencies are not as clearly defined: every person with such a vision deficiency is different and might see things differently (being able to perceive more/less of the relevant colors).

 By designing for the more extreme simulations in DevTools, your web apps are guaranteed to be